zio/zio/docs/datatypes/core/zio/error-management.md

 Catastrophic error encountered.
 Application not safely interrupted.
 Resources may be leaked.
 Check the logs for more details and consider overriding `RuntimeConfig.reportFatal` to capture context.
 ```

+Note that, to change the default fatal error we can use the `Runtime#mapRuntimeConfig` and change the `RuntimeConfig#fatal` function.
+Using this map operation we can also change the `RuntimeConfig#reportFatal` to change the behavior of the `reportFatal`'s runtime hook function.

 ### Expected and Unexpected Errors